isc-projects/kea/doc/sphinx/arm/dhcp6-srv.rst

    The Free Lease Queue allocator can only be used for DHCPv6 prefix delegation.
    An attempt to use this allocator for address assignment (with the ``allocator`` parameter) will cause a configuration error.
-DHCPv6 address pools are typically very large and their utilization is low; in these situation, the benefits of using the FLQ allocator diminish.
+DHCPv6 address pools are typically very large and their utilization is low; in this situation, the benefits of using the FLQ allocator diminish.
 The amount of time required for the allocator to populate the free lease queue would cause the server to freeze upon startup.